-"Resolution" shall mean a written form of action of the Town Council on matters of a non-permanent nature.
+"Resolution" shall mean a written form of action of the Town Council on matters of a nonpermanent nature that are effected through adoption by a majority of the Town Council present at a meeting of the Town Council.

 "Special Election" shall mean any election other than a Regular Town Election.